Installation

 System Requirements

-Check and confirm that your machine’s specifications meet or better the system requirements.
+Check and confirm that your machine’s specifications meet or exceed the system requirements.

 Install Aspose.Slides

-pip is the easiest way to download and install Aspose.Slides for Python via .NET on Windows devices.
+pip is the easiest way to download and install Aspose.Slides for Python via .NET on Windows.

 Use Aspose.Slides

-Test your Aspose.Slides installation by running this code to create a PowerPoint presentation:
+Test your Aspose.Slides installation by running the following code to create a PowerPoint presentation:

-# Imports Aspose.Slides for Python via .NET module
+# Import Aspose.Slides for Python via .NET module.

 import aspose.slides as slides

-# Instantiates a Presentation object that represents a presentation file
+# Instantiate the Presentation class that represents a presentation file.

 with slides.Presentation() as presentation: